iranjith4/coronaRateMe/README.md

 Thats it for Custom call Event.

 ## Advanced Methods
 * In Automatic Rating Popup, If you want to change the app launch count, where the initial popup need to be shown and `Remind Me Later` frequency, you can modify at `coronaRateMe/rateMeUtilities.lua` as

   ```lua
   local firstAlertAfter = 4
   local laterAlertAfter = 4
   ```

 * For the Custom Call Event, you can get the App Launch count by using
   ```lua
   local launchCount = rateMeUtilities.getAppLaunchCount()
   ```

 ## Thanks
 Thanks for using Corona Rate Me.
 Feel free to Fork, send Pull Request.
+In case of any bugs, Please create issue [here.](https://github.com/iranjith4/coronaRateMe/issues)